-On this page you will learn about the traveling salesman problem (TSP), which is probably one of the best-known problems in computer science.
-It’s also often used as the first example of an NP-complete problem, which means that we have not yet identified a fast resolution algorithm.
+In today’s lecture, you will learn about the traveling salesman problem, which is probably one of the best known problems in computer science.
+It is also often used as a first example of an NP-Complete problem, which means that we haven’t yet identified a fast resolution algorithm.

-Let’s begin with some basic definitions: given a set of cities and the cost of travel between each pair of cities, the traveling salesman problem, or TSP for short, is to find the cheapest way of visiting all of the cities and, optionally, returning to the starting point.
-Problems such as the TSP are called « optimization problems », because the goal is to find parameters that optimize a certain quantity, which in the TSP is to minimize the total cost.
+Problems such as the TSP are called « optimization problems », because the goal is to find parameters that optimize a certain quantity, which, in the TSP, is to minimize the total cost.

 The TSP in everyday problems

 The TSP is a recurrent problem found in many fields of computing.
-Here’s some examples :
+Here are some examples.

 The TSP as a reduction for other problems